trixi-framework/Trixi.jl/docs/src/adding_a_new_equation.md

 You can observe that nonclassical shocks develop and are stable under grid refinement, e.g. for `initial_refinement_level=12`.
-In this case, these nonclassical shocks cn be avoided by using an entropy-dissipative semidiscretization.
+In this case, these nonclassical shocks can be avoided by using an entropy-dissipative semidiscretization.
 Thus, we need to define an entropy-conservative numerical flux
 ```julia
 @inline function Trixi.flux_ec(u_ll, u_rr, orientation, equation::CubicEquation)